 (3) Nothing in this section is to be taken as limiting the operation of the Interpretation Act 1984 section 43.

-[Section 4 amended by No. 48 of 2009 s.
+[Section 4 amended: No. 48 of 2009 s.
 12.]

 5. Levy imposed

 If an amount by way of levy is prescribed in respect of waste received at disposal premises, that levy is imposed in respect of waste received at the disposal premises.